-Learning Outcomes
+Learning Outcomes (These should contribute to students' ability to meet program outcomes and thus Institutional Learning Outcomes.)
 Upon successful completion of this course, students will be able to:

-- 1. Describe how skills and attributes acquired with a Liberal Arts education apply to Canada's nine Skills for Success. - 2.
+- 1. Describe how skills and attributes acquired with a Liberal Arts education contribute to life design. - 2.
 Create a personal inventory of success skills that have been achieve, are in progress, or that need future development. - 3.
 Apply the Indigenous wholistic framework using the Five Rs. (relationships, respect, relevance, reciprocity, and responsibility) to explore career development practices and inclusive workplace environments. - 4.
-Use the ASK (Attributes, Skills and Knowledge) reflective method to conduct self-evaluations and to acknowledge the talents of others. - 5.
-Evaluate labour market trends, occupation and potential career pathways. - 6.
+Use reflective methods to conduct self-evaluations to identify individual talents, skills, and attributes. - 5.
+Evaluate labour market trends, occupation, and potential career pathways. - 6.
 Practice self-reflective learning and self-evaluation skills. - 7.
 Examine equity, diversity, and inclusion in a workplace context. - 8.
 Produce an action plan to connect university program planning with post-university goals.